Indumatibv/Survey_Bot/README.md

 speech_recognition (Google Web Speech API)

-✅ Fast and responsive for live transcription
+✅ Fast and responsive for live transcription.

-❌ Whisper by OpenAI was rejected due to latency in real-time use
+❌ Whisper by OpenAI was rejected due to latency in real-time use.

 2. Translation

-Model Used: IndicTrans2 (ai4bharat/indictrans2-indic-en-1B)
+Model Used: IndicTrans2 (ai4bharat/indictrans2-indic-en-1B).

-✅ Accurate Kannada-to-English translation
+✅ Accurate Kannada-to-English translation.

-✅ Supports long and colloquial sentences
+✅ Supports long and colloquial sentences.

 3. Punctuation Restoration

-Library: deepmultilingualpunctuation
+Library: deepmultilingualpunctuation.

 Restores punctuation for better structure and readability before feeding into downstream QA models.